 - Have at least one qualifying $250 recurring direct deposit.

 Sun Trust offers one of the best cash bonuses available to new account holders, and their requirements aren’t all that cumbersome.
-Four simple rules must be followed in order to receive the $250 bonus, followed by a geographical restriction.
+Two simple rules must be followed in order to receive the $300 bonus, followed by a geographical restriction.

-- Complete at least $3,000 in direct deposits within 60 days of account opening
+- Complete at least $3,000 in direct deposits in a statement cycle, for two consecutive cycles

 The checking account must be opened online with, and the client must have, an address in the following states: Alabama, Arkansas, Georgia, Florida, Maryland, Mississippi, North Carolina, South Carolina, Tennessee, Virginia, or the District of Columbia.